Rob Forsyth

 VE80.2.

-On conclusion, it also being the 100th Anniversary of the Deddington RBL Branch, Canon Hall re-dedicated our Standard (insert video link)
+This being 100 years since the founding of the Deddington RBL Branch, Canon Hall re-dedicated our Standard adorned with its 100th pennant - see Video

 Lighting of the Parish Council Beacon